Spark Tutorial – Learn Spark Programming

 Although, there is one spark’s key feature that it has in-memory cluster computation capability.
 Also increases the processing speed of an application.

-Most importantly, by comparing Spark with Hadoop, it is 100 times faster than Big Data Hadoop and 10 times faster than accessing data from disk.
+Most importantly, by comparing Spark with Hadoop, it is 100 times faster than Hadoop In-Memory mode and 10 times faster than Hadoop On-Disk mode.

 3. Spark Tutorial – History